Demand Forecasting: Methods, Types, and Examples

 Despite the many different methods of demand forecasting available, the process follows a consistent set of steps:

 2. Identify data sources.
 This could mean using internal sources like your inventory management software, ERP system, or sales spreadsheets for quantitative data.
 You could also conduct customer surveys or create focus groups for qualitative data.
-In the startup example, forecasters would need external, publicly-available data sources.

 3. Collect data.
 Pull information relevant to your forecast.
 This might include data collection on current market conditions, customer behavior, past sales data, stockout rates, and return rates for specific products.
+In the startup example, forecasters would need external, publicly available data as they do not have internal historical data to reference.

 4. Utilize forecasting methods.
 Apply the appropriate qualitative or quantitative methods listed below to your data set.
 Qualitative methods use industry expert knowledge and customers’ opinions to inform demand projections.
 Quantitative forecasting uses hard data often compiled by software to predict future sales, seasonal demand, and customer behavior.
 Revisit steps two and three if you still need additional information to round out your forecast.